The

 decided never to visit the cinema again, unless the film was accessible

-to people like him.
-He decided to try and do something about it...
+to people like him, and to try and do something about it...

-the UK, most popular TV shows, videos and DVD releases were subtitled,
+popular TV shows, videos and DVD releases were subtitled, so why not

-so why not cinema?
+cinema?
 It's the best place to watch a new film.
-It just
+It just didn't make

 Surfing

-the internet for a solution, Dean came across a film industry news item
+the internet for a solution, Dean came across a news item about a new

-cost effectively to non-English speaking countries.
-It appeared that
+films cost effectively to non-English speaking countries.
+It appeared

-the system could also be used for people with a hearing or visual impairment.
+that the system could also be used for people with a hearing or visual

 Subtitles